Misbehavior isn't random, it's a message.

 This week, pay attention when your child misbehaves.
 When it happens, pause and ask:

 Write the answers down if that helps.
 Once you see the pattern, choose one moment this week to respond with encouragement instead of frustration.
-Notice effort.
-Name progress.
-Show your child they belong because of who they are, not because of what they do.

 Which change will you try this week to respond with encouragement instead of frustration?